Dwayne Johnson: Record-breaking world champion (2000–2002)

-The Rock returned in late July when the WWF was feuding with rival promotions World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) during what is known as The Invasion storyline.
+The Rock returned in late July when the WWF was feuding with rival promotions World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) during what is known as the Invasion storyline.
 In reality, WCW was purchased by Vince McMahon and the WWF, and ECW had gone out of business in early 2001.
-Many former WCW and ECW wrestlers were then brought onto WWF television and formed The Alliance to compete with the WWF in storyline.
+Many former WCW and ECW wrestlers were then brought onto WWF television and formed the Alliance to compete with the WWF in storyline.
 The Alliance and Vince McMahon then both attempted to persuade the Rock to join their team.
 The Rock then aligned with McMahon and the WWF.
 The next month, the Rock defeated Booker T at SummerSlam on August 19 to win the WCW Championship for the first time.
-He later lost the title to Chris Jericho at No Mercy on October 21.
-The next night on Raw, he teamed with Jericho to win the WWF Tag Team Championship from The Dudley Boyz.
-The two then lost the tag titles to Booker T and Test on the November 1, 2001, episode of SmackDown!.
+The Rock later lost the title to Chris Jericho at No Mercy on October 21.
+The next night on Raw, the Rock teamed with Jericho to win the WWF Tag Team Championship from the Dudley Boyz.
+The Rock and Jericho then lost the tag titles to Booker T and Test on the November 1, 2001, episode of SmackDown!.
 The Rock defeated Jericho on the November 5 episode of Raw for his second WCW Championship.

-As part of the WWF's battle against The Alliance, the Rock wrestled in a "winner takes all" five-on-five elimination tag team match at Survivor Series on November 18 where the losing team's company would be dissolved in storyline.
-He was a member of Team WWF along with Chris Jericho, The Undertaker, Kane, and Big Show.
+As part of the WWF's battle against the Alliance, the Rock wrestled in a "winner takes all" five-on-five elimination tag team match at Survivor Series on November 18 where the losing team's company would be dissolved in storyline.
+The Rock was a member of Team WWF along with Chris Jericho, the Undertaker, Kane, and Big Show.
 The Alliance's team consisted of Stone Cold Steve Austin, Kurt Angle, Booker T, Rob Van Dam, and Shane McMahon.
-In the end, it came down to a one-on-one between the Rock and Stone Cold Steve Austin.
-The Rock seemed to have the upper hand, until his teammate Jericho entered the ring and attacked the Rock.
+In the end, it came down to a one-on-one between the Rock and Stone Cold Steve Austin. the Rock seemed to have the upper hand, until his teammate Jericho entered the ring and attacked the Rock.
 Austin tried to capitalize on this by pinning the Rock, but Kurt Angle revealed his true allegiance by attacking Austin.
-The Rock then pinned Austin, giving Team WWF the victory and forcing The Alliance to disband.
+The Rock then pinned Austin, giving Team WWF the victory and forcing the Alliance to disband.
 The Rock's WCW Championship was renamed the unbranded "World Championship" following the Alliance's loss.
-At the next pay-per-view, Vengeance on December 9, The Rock lost the World Championship to Jericho, who would then unify the WWF and World titles later that night.
+At the next pay-per-view, Vengeance on December 9, the Rock lost the World Championship to Jericho, who would then unify the WWF and World titles later that night.
 The Rock then unsuccessfully challenged Jericho for the now Undisputed WWF Championship at Royal Rumble on January 20, 2002.